onaralili/SplitUp/README.md

     SplitUp! - Tab Manager
 <p>

-SplitUp is tab manager for Chrome (Firefox soon), it comes with bunch of features:
+SplitUp is tab manager for Chrome & Firefox, it comes with bunch of features:
 ✅ Save sessions \
 ✅ Split tabs into a new window \
 ✅ Dark mode \